JDIZM/nginx-reverse-proxy/README.md

 This is an example server configuration to see how the reverse proxy and load balancing works.

-Docker Swarm comes with it's own load balancing between nodes, the Nginx will load
+Docker Swarm comes with it's own load balancing between nodes.

 https://docs.docker.com/engine/swarm/key-concepts/#load-balancing